-At some point along the way, most breeds have been crossed to create something totally new.
+At some point along the way, most breeds have been crossed to create something new.

-Very few of these breeds are actually better than the original purebred, but every now and again you have a dog that is exceptionally different.
+Very few of these breeds are better than the original purebred, but every now and again you have an exceptionally different dog.
 The Dalmadoodle is just such a dog.

 These dogs are incredibly friendly loving and have the energy for days.

 Every day that you wake up they’ll be sitting there wagging their tails waiting for you to take them out for a walk or to throw a ball their way.

 They get their large size from the Dalmatian, and they get a long fluffy coat of fur from the Poodle.